How to Get Rid of Face Mites

 What are Face Mites?

-• Face Mites are parasitic insects that live on your face and hair follicles and eat our skin oils.
+• Face mites are parasitic insects that live on your face and hair follicles and eat your skin oils.

 How To Get Rid of Face Mites

-• There is nothing that can be done to totally eliminate Face Mites, but they are not a problem anyway unless there's overpopulation that causes itchy rashes and other skin symptoms.
-When examining yourself or other personal belongings we recommend wearing a pair of gloves.
+• Nothing can be done to eliminate face mites completely, but they are not a problem anyway unless there's an overpopulation that causes itchy rashes and other skin symptoms.
+When examining yourself or other personal belongings, we recommend wearing a pair of gloves.

 Preventing Face Mite Reinfestation